sine2pi/constrained-decoder/README.md

-A decoder that constrains an asr model (in this example Whispers) predictions to match words from a reference text using word-level timestamps for alignment so as to reduce errors in my on-the-fly any-seguence-length all-you-can-eat feature extractor
+A decoder that constrains an asr model (in this example Whispers) predictions to match words from a reference text using word-level timestamps for alignment so as to reduce errors in my on-the-fly any-seguence-length all-you-can-eat feature extractor.
+If we truncate the audio sample sequence length we need to also remove the correct words from the transcript.
+A way to do this is to have your feature extractor create a new dataset on the fly from your existing one by identifying what words need to be removed and then remove them.
+Small asr models are error prone so you prime the mini model first (you already have the transcript if you are using a feature extractor).
+This is more about data processing than model architecture.

 ``` python